benc-uk/cse-onboarding/readme.md

 ## Customer Scenario

-Currently one scenario is provided, potential to add more to be added later:
+Currently one scenario is provided, potentially more will be added later:

 - [Iommi Corp - Modernized Customer Experience](scenarios/iommi-corp/readme.md)

+## Guiding Principles

+- The object of the exercise is to learn.
+- Ask questions, and take your time there is no prize and no completion or end date
+- Senior developers and other subject experts should guide towards answers and outcomes, rather than "taking over" and giving complete solutions to problems.

-## Technical Pre Reqs
+## Technical Pre Reqs & Dev Environments

 As this exercise is designed for new hires and people new to CSE, there maybe questions about developer tools, setup of laptops and local environments.
 This guide has been provided to assist with this.
 However nothing in this guide is mandatory